-245 There is also a more subtle set of waves located in the velocity difference field between the bottom of the echo and 4 km altitude and the -12 to -18 km range, with values alternating between -0.5 and 0.5 m s-1.
-These wave features appear to be vertically oriented gravity waves with a wavelength between 1.2 and 2.5 km and with a depth of at least 3 km.
+tures appear to be vertically oriented gravity waves with a wavelength between 1.2 and 2.5 km and with a depth of at least 3 km.
 The radar is not able to confirm the lower extent of the waves due to beam overshoot of the surface and low-level blocking.
-By examining successive wave detection fields, the propagation speed component of these deeper waves along the KASPR RHI azimuth is estimated to be 11.5 m s-1 (Animation-Figure-6).
-250
+By examining successive wave detection fields, the propagation speed component of these deeper waves along the KASPR RHI azimuth is estimated to be $11.5 \text{ m s}^{-1}$ (Animation-Figure-6).

-The characteristics of the velocity waves in the 1 February 2021 storm have similar properties to the idealized synthetic waves illustrated in Section 3.2.
+The characteristics of the velocity waves in the 1 February 2021 storm have similar properties to the idealized synthetic waves illustrated in Sect.
+3.2.
 In the scanned RHIs, examination of the velocity difference fields instead of the simplified binary detection field makes the inferred coexistence of the two different wave modes easier to diagnose.
 Examination of other variables such as spectrum width further informs the interpretation of the wave detection and radial velocity difference data by providing context on the turbulence conditions within altitude layers where the waves are present.

 The wave detection method can also be applied to RHIs constructed from PPI scans from WSR-88D data and data from similar radars.
-Figure 7 depicts reflectivity, radial velocity, the difference of radial velocity for successive scans, and the wave detection field for data from the KBOX WSR-88D radar near Boston, MA at 08:45 UTC on 17 December 2020.
+Figure 7 depicts reflectivity, radial velocity, the difference of radial velocity for successive scans, and the wave detection field for data from the KBOX WSR-88D radar near Boston, MA, at 08:45 UTC on 17 December 2020.
 The RHIs are constructed from PPI data on the 200° azimuth.
 This azimuth crosses several mesoscale bands of locally increased reflectivity.

-260 The tilt of the bands toward the radar with increasing height is consistent with the vertical wind shear observed in the radial velocity data.
+The tilt of the bands toward the radar with increasing height is consistent with the vertical wind shear observed in the radial velocity data.
 The radial velocity difference data and the wave detection data derived from that field show at least three wave features that also tilt toward the radar with increased altitude.
-The wavelength is approximately 20 km, and the observed depth features that also tilt toward the radar with increased altitude.
-The wavelength is approximately 20 km, and the observed depth of these wave is at least 3 km.
+The wavelength is approximately 20 km, and the observed depth of these waves is at least 3 km.
 The lack of beam coverage near the surface hampers a more precise estimation.
-These waves propagate toward the radar from the south between 15 and 20 m s-1 (Animation-Figure-7).
+These waves propagate toward the radar from the south between 15 and $20 \text{ m s}^{-1}$ (Animation-Figure-7).